-The liver of cats and dogs, like all mammals, sits near the gastrointestinal tract and acts as the filter between the gut and the wider cardiovascular system and body.
+Like all mammals, the liver of cats and dogs sits near the gastrointestinal tract and acts as the filter between the gut and the wider cardiovascular system and body.
 As the nutrients (carbohydrates, fats, proteins) in the gut are digested, they are absorbed into the blood stream supplying the gastrointestinal tract.
 The vast majority of this blood then passes to the liver, where the absorbed nutrients are further metabolised.

 As well as metabolising nutrients, the other major function of the liver is detoxification of potentially harmful substances.
 The liver performs a number of other functions, including the creation of digestive enzymes, hormone production, and the breakdown and removal of drugs.

 The central role of the liver and frequent exposure to the nasties so often eaten by our canine and feline friends means it is frequently the site of disease and damage.
 A few of the more commonly seen liver problems include:

 - Hepatic lipidosis (seen mostly in cats) The accumulation of fat in the liver secondary to anorexia and certain diseases including diabetes.
 It can result in impaired function and liver failure.